Rian501/where-should-we-eat/README.md

  - jQuery (drives some of the functionality)
  - Lodash (some key js methods)
  - Firebase (helps with authentication)

+ ## Run the tests
+ Once you have a copy of the project environment, run http-server in your terminal and navigate to localhost:8080.
+  - Try the app as a 'guest' user
+  - Try the app as a logged in user.
+  - Try saving a place "for later"
+  - Try rejecting a place for "never"
+  - Look at your blacklist and saved lists
+  - Try changing your search radius (note that the search radius is an actual circle, and does not account for the winding of roads)

 ## Built With